Stacy Martin in Nymphomaniac

-Landing a role in the most infamous movie of the past decade—Lars von Trier's four-hour epic, _Nymphomaniac—_isn't a bad way to start your acting career.
-In her screen debut, 22-year-old British model Stacy Martin spends the majority of her time groaning, moaning, and doing weird things with a set square.
-Dark, depressing, and funny all at the same time, it follows the often brutal sexcapades of a woman (played by both Martin and Charlotte Gainsbourg) from birth to the age of 50.
+Landing a role in the most infamous movie of the past decade isn't a bad way to start your acting career.
+In her screen debut, 22-year-old British model Stacy Martin spends the majority of her time groaning, moaning and doing weird things with a set-square, in her role as the titular character in Lars von Trier’s four-hour epic, Nymphomaniac.
+Dark, depressing and funny all at the same time, it follows the often brutal sexcapades of a woman (played by both Martin and Charlotte Gainsbourg) from birth to the age of 50.

-I met Stacy in Soho, London, where we drank free coffee and spoke about sex addiction, porn doubles, and the awkwardness of shooting sex scenes with Shia LaBeouf.
+I went to meet Stacy in Soho, where we drank free coffee and spoke about sex addiction, porn doubles and the awkwardness of shooting sex scenes with Shia LaBeouf.

 The trailer for Nymphomaniac: Volume 1

-VICE: What was your first reaction when you read the script for Nymphomaniac?
+VICE: Hey Stacy.
+What was your first reaction when you read the script for Nymphomaniac?

 Stacy Martin: I loved it!
-I read the script before I went to Copenhagen for a screen test, and I really fell in love with how dense it is and how there are so many different elements to the film—and the dark humor, which is very specific to Lars.
+I read the script before I went to Copenhagen for a screen test, and really fell in love with how dense it is and how there are so many different elements to the film – and the dark humour, which is very specific to Lars.

 Shia LaBeouf said that, when he received the script, there was a note saying he had to send a picture of his dick to the production team.